davegreenwood/camera-calibration/README.md

 # Calibration Utilities

 Python scripts to geometrically calibrate cameras.
 Using the algorithms in OpenCV, cameras can be geometrically calibrated individually, or as a group - such as in a stereo rig.
+The calibration can be saved to a file - or to std out.
+The calibration is valid yaml, so can be used in other applications using openCV, or elsewhere.
+The JSON save option includes the locations of the observed targets in 2d pixel space, and in 3d world space.

 The command line interface is invoked with:

     python calibrate.py --help

-to produce the documentation:
+A simple example of calibrating a single camera:

+    python calibrate.py cam 9 5 0.02  scene_1a/centre

+*If there are no corners found in the target images, the most likely reason is incorrect settings of the target rows / cols.*

+## Documentation

     Usage: calibrate.py [OPTIONS] COMMAND [ARGS]...